DamourYouKnow/download-wet-boew/README.md

 # download-wet-boew

-This script can be used to download the zip archive distribution of the Web Experience Toolkit hosted at https://wet-boew.github.io/v4.0-ci/docs/versions/dwnld-en.html.
+This script is designed to operate in the NPM ecosystem and can be used to download the zip archive distribution of the Web Experience Toolkit hosted at https://wet-boew.github.io/v4.0-ci/docs/versions/dwnld-en.html.

 ## Usage